ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Managing Snapshots
+# Managing snapshots
 {: #managingSnapshots}

-Snapshots are a feature of {{site.data.keyword.blockstoragefull}}.
-A snapshot represents a volume's contents at a particular point in time.
-With snapshots, you can protect your data with no performance impact and minimal consumption of space.
-Learn more about how to manage snapshots by reading the following instructions.
+Learn how to create, schedule, and manage snapshots to protect your {{site.data.keyword.blockstorageshort}} data with no performance impact and minimal space consumption.
 {: shortdesc}

 ## Adding a Snapshot schedule in the console
 {: #addscheduleUI}
 {: ui}

+Snapshots are a feature of {{site.data.keyword.blockstoragefull}}.
+A snapshot represents a volume's contents at a particular point in time.
+With snapshots, you can protect your data with no performance impact and minimal consumption of space.

 You can decide how often and when you want to create a point in time reference of your storage volume with Snapshot schedules.
 You can have a maximum of 50 snapshots per storage volume.
 Schedules are managed through the **Storage** > **{{site.data.keyword.blockstorageshort}}** tab of the [{{site.data.keyword.cloud}} console](/classic-gen1){: external}.